Get insider access

 Sennheiser HD 598

 The Sennheiser HD 598 are slightly better headphones than the Sennheiser HD 600, mostly due to comfort.
 The HD 598 have a better over-ear fit that does not clamp your head and feels very comfortable.
-They also have a slightly more elevated high bass which some may like since it adds a bit more punchiness than the HD 600, and they come with an additional cable in the box.
-On the other hand, the HD 600 are more balanced and will not sound boomy on some tracks like the HD 598.
-The HD 600 also have a slightly better build quality which should last you a bit longer than the HD 598s.
+They also have a slightly more elevated high-bass which some may like since it adds a bit more punchiness than the HD 600, and they come with an additional cable in the box.
+On the other hand, the HD 600 deliver audio more consistently and won't sound as boomy on some tracks as the HD 598.
+The HD 600 also have a slightly better build quality which can be advantageous if you plan on using them frequently.

 Beyerdynamic DT 990 PRO

 The Beyerdynamic DT 990 PRO are better critical listening headphones than the Sennheiser HD 600.
-The Beyerdynamic offer a better value thanks to their excellent build quality and great audio reproduction.
-They feel a lot more durable than the Sennheiser and have a slightly better sound that packs more bass.
-However, the Sennheiser have a slightly better representation of instruments and vocals in the mid-range and do not sound as sharp as the Beyerdynamic on bright tracks.
+The Beyerdynamic offer a better value thanks to their excellent build quality and balanced sound profile.
+They feel a lot more durable than the Sennheiser and have better bass extension.
+While the two have similarly detailed mid-range responses, the Sennhesier don't sound as sharp as the Beyerdynamic on bright tracks.
 They also have a slightly more spacious soundstage than the Beyerdynamic and come with detachable cables.

 Audio-Technica ATH-M50x